Bhargava-Kotharu/predina-challenge/README.md

 ## External Libraries Used ###

-For CSV Parsing     - opencsv 4.0
+For CSV Parsing     - opencsv 4.0 <br>
-For API Docs        - springfox-swagger2 v2.8.0
+For API Docs        - springfox-swagger2 v2.8.0 <br>
-For API Docs UI     - springfox-swagger-ui v2.8.0
+For API Docs UI     - springfox-swagger-ui v2.8.0 <br>
-For File Operations - commons-io v2.6
+For File Operations - commons-io v2.6 <br>

 ## How to access the application ###